Definition: hardening materials (usually steel or cast iron) with a laser treatment

 In principle, one could use other types of laser diodes for other spectral regions with better absorption, but normally one achieves high enough output power and beam quality only with devices based on gallium arsenide technology, which is limited to the mentioned wavelength range.

 Before direct diode lasers were sufficiently developed, diode-pumped solid-state lasers were widely used, which very easily reach the required beam quality.
 A somewhat better beam quality can actually help to obtain the ideal intensity profile by rapid scanning (see below).

-Instead of directly producing an appropriate beam profile, one may also use a more tightly focused laser beam in conjunction with a laser scanner.
+Instead of directly producing an appropriate beam profile, one may also use a more tightly focused laser beam with a laser scanner.
 By controlling the scan pattern at a sufficiently high speed, one can flexibly generate a wide range of average intensity profiles.

 It is beneficial to carefully control the temperature of the process by monitoring it continuously (via the generated heat radiation) and automatically adjusting the laser power or the movement speed accordingly.
-That leads to more reproducible high quality results.
+That leads to more reproducible high-quality results.
 Such techniques are used in industrial laser hardening machines.

-A process gas may not be needed for protecting the treated surface, but nevertheless one often uses a cross-jet in the laser processing head for protecting the optics against the deposition of material from fumes.
+A process gas may not be required for protecting the treated surface, but nevertheless one often uses a cross-jet in the laser processing head for protecting the optics against the deposition of material from fumes.
 Note that although the steel does not significantly evaporate in the process, there may be contaminants like oils or other dirt, causing fumes when being burned by the laser beam.